Certify'em and Google Workspace (G Suite)

 Does Workspace require any special setup to work with Certify'em?

-While Certify'em should work with any Google Workspace domain without additional configuration, it's highly recommended that you read and follow the instructions outlined below to ensure proper behavior (i.e. avoid rejected/bounced emails).
+While Certify'em should work with any Google Workspace domain without additional configuration, it's highly recommended that you read and follow the instructions outlined below to ensure proper behavior (i.e. avoid rejected/bounced emails), especially for a recently created Google Workspace domain.

 Account in Good Standing

 Next, setup a common DNS mail record called an "SPF" record to avoid your domain being confused for delivering email spam when sending automated certificate emails.
-If your domain is thought to be sending spam (vs just large numbers of certificates), it can result in many emails sent by Certify'em getting rejected by recipients.
+If your domain is thought to be sending spam (vs just large numbers of certificates), it can result in many emails sent by Certify'em getting bounced/rejected.

 To see if you already have an SPF record setup for Google Workspace, visit https://mxtoolbox.com/spf.aspx, type in your domain name (i.e. mycoolclub.com) and click "SPF Record Lookup".

-If you see the message "SPF Record Found", and it looks something like "v=spf1 include:_spf.google.com ~all", then you're all set!
+If you see the message "SPF Record Found", and includes something like "v=spf1 include:_spf.google.com ~all", then you're all set!

-If you see the message "No SPF Record Found", or the record listed doesn't look like "v=spf1 include:_spf.google.com ~all", then you'll need to setup an SPF record for Workspace.
+If you see the message "No SPF Record Found", or the record listed doesn't include something like "v=spf1 include:_spf.google.com ~all", then you'll need to setup an SPF record for Workspace.
 See below.

 Passage of Time

-Even once SPF records and Billing are setup correctly, it may take some time (i.e. weeks) before emails stop bouncing.
-In the interim, you can still share certificates using the "Share via: Google Drive" option in the "Advanced Settings" of Certify'em.
-This works because the email notifications are sent by Google Drive, and not Certify'em.
+In the interim, you may still be able to share certificates using the "Share via: Google Drive" option in the "Advanced Settings" of Certify'em.
 Note that recipients will need a Google account (i.e. Google Workspace or @gmail.com) to be able to print or download the certificate.
 Else they will only be able to view the file and will have to take a screenshot of it.